use-lens/use-lens/README.md

 - if it is a https://github.com/lens-protocol/api-examples issue wrong Query or Mutation
 - if your version is up-to-date.

-I cannot fix the issue in `@use-lens` if this is true.
+If errors come from outside, I cannot fix the issue in `@use-lens`.

 ## 🤝 Lens API Documents
 The complete set of Lens API Documents has been taken from [api-examples](https://github.com/lens-protocol/api-examples), a repo of 🌿 Lens Protocol that shows how to use Lens API.